biscuit-auth/biscuit/experimentations/README.md

 ### Verifiable random functions

+**This solution is currently rejected, as a serious vulnerability was found**

 By reusing primitives from https://tools.ietf.org/html/draft-irtf-cfrg-vrf-04#section-5 , we can generate aggregated non interactive proof of discrete logarithms, that match our requirements.